visulima/visulima/packages/colorize/README.md

 Since Chrome 69 (every chrome based browser), ANSI escape codes are natively supported in the developer console.

-For other browsers (like firefox) we use the console style syntax command `%c` with css.
+For other browsers (like firefox) we use the console style syntax command `%c`.

 ## Windows